 I get it.
 It’s a total pain.
 You’ve done the work, you’re owed the money, it can have repercussions on what bills you can pay yourself and whether you eat beans on toast all week.

-But 9 times out of 10, the late payment will be caused by an admin error at the other end, it’s not part of a greater plan to make you feel like shit.
+But 9 times out of 10 the late payment will be caused by an admin error at the other end, it’s not part of a greater plan to make you feel rubbish.

 You may be angry but your client won’t appreciate you sending them rude emails.
-Chances are they’ve never had the lumpy income of self-employment, never had to ask where their paycheck has got to, and probably have nothing to do with the payment process for yours either.
-So unless they’ve really screwed you over, the relationship has totally broken down and throwing your weight around seems like the only option, always be polite and professional.
+Chances are they’ve never had the lumpy income of self-employment, never had to ask where their money has got to, and probably have nothing to do with the payment process for yours either.
+So unless they’ve really screwed you over or the relationship has totally broken down and throwing your weight around seems like the only option, always be polite and professional.